Pascal Determinantal Arrays and a Generalization of Rahimpour's Determinantal Identity: The Weighted Version of Star of David Rule

 \section{The Weighted Version of Star of David Rule}

-Consider the Pascal array (see Figure~\ref{fig:F4}).
-We can draw an arbitrary rectangle whose vertices are entries of the Pascal array.
+Consider the Pascal array.
+We can draw an arbitrary rectangle whose vertices are entries of the Pascal array (see Figure~\ref{fig:F4}).
 We identify a vertex (the circled vertex) as the anchor of this rectangle.
 Now we define a weight for this rectangle denoted by $W$, as follows

 Hilton and Pedersen proved \cite{m4} that when we move the anchor of the rectangle through the diagonal of the Pascal array (indicated by the arrow $d$ in Figure~\ref{fig:F4}), the weight remains constant.
 We will call this property as the weighted version of star of David rule.
-We can define a symmetric cross of size $k$ in the Pascal array (See Figure~\ref{fig:F5}) as an $2k$-tuples ($c_1,\ldots,c_k,r_1,\ldots,r_k$), where $c_i,r_i,~(1\leq i \leq k)$ are the entries of the Pascal array.
-We then define the weight of such a cross, $W_c$, as